Umuzi-org/ACN-syllabus/README.md

 ### MAC

-Add this in your bash file e.g .zshrc
+Add this in your bash file e.g .zshrc or .bashrc

 ```
 # Go development